jabl/vaspview/README.rst

-- Removed old 2D slice texture generation-on-CPU codepath, as all current hardware supports EXT_texture3D (part of OpenGL 1.2 core), and the fallback is unusably slow and buggy.
+- Removed old 2D slice texture generation-on-CPU codepath, as all current hardware supports EXT_texture3D (part of OpenGL 1.2 core), and the fallback was unusably slow and buggy.
 Tested on GeForce 2MX and Radeon 9200, both ~10 year old HW in 2011, and both support 3D textures.

+- Fix a bunch of bugs wrt using uninitialized memory.

 TODO
 ====